luisfff/barbershop/README.md

 # Barber Shop Booking Api #

+## Barber Shop Api
+This project consists of a solution capable of reproducing small functionalities typical for a booking system.

 ## Overall design:

 ![title](Images/design.png)

-This project consists of a solution capable of reproducing small functionalities typical for a booking system.

 ## Functionalities:
 <p>User can search for bookings both by booking Id.<br>